St Brice's Day: Two Killings on the Same Saint's Day

 5. The name

 Morel — the family name of the steward at whose hand the King of Scots and his heir died at Alnwick — is a Norman surname carried into England with the Conquest and into Scotland via Bamburgh.
-The standard folk etymology runs it from Old French morel (a diminutive of More, "Moor") via Latin maurus, glossed as "dark, swarthy" — a Norman byname applied, the dictionaries say, to men of dark complexion.
-That reading is the surface.
-The deeper question is what maurus itself sits on: the same m-r root that runs through Hebrew mor (myrrh), mar (bitter), Mar-yam (Miriam, "bitter sea"), Akkadian murru (myrrh) and marru (bitter), the Amorites (Amurru, the people of the western frontier), Proto-Indo-European *mer- (death) and *mori- (sea), Egyptian mer (pyramid, beloved, canal), Sanskrit mṛtyu (death) and amṛta (immortality, the negation of the death-root), and into modern English in mortal, mortuary, mortgage, murder, marine, mariner, moor, mere, marsh, nightmare, memory, mourning, moral, and the surnames Morel, Morrell, Murrell, Muriel, Murray, Morris, Moore, Morrow, Murphy.
-The m-r cluster is one of the deepest phonetic signatures in human language, carrying death, the sea, the frontier, bitterness, the sacred substance, and the boundary-rule across language families that have no common ancestor.
-(See Memo 2 — From Moriah to the Morel for the full investigation.)
+The standard folk etymology runs it from Old French morel (a diminutive of More, “Moor”) via Latin maurus, glossed as “dark, swarthy” — a Norman byname applied, the dictionaries say, to men of dark complexion.
+A companion memo traces the broader m-r root cluster that this surname sits within across multiple language families; see From Moriah to the Morel for that investigation.

 6. The Brice arc and the kings who refused it